Thursday, July 11, 2024

 The first boss is an odd little satellite.
 Here we see the super charged shot, the result of charging up MORE after charging up for the regular charged shot.
 It's the strongest attack in the game, but if you don't time it well (i.e. wait too long), you lose the charge.
 After I one-shotted this boss with it, I started the game over and turned up the difficulty level.
 Gotta give the game props for having an easy difficulty level that actually lives up to its name, though.
 Most of these shooters have an "easy" level that will still completely kick your ass.
 This game is much more accomodating.

 One of the four special weapons is the straight ring laser, seen here.
 It's powerful, but it only covers a small area of the screen.
 No Options here to cover more area like Gradius, either.
-Other special weapons include the fire chain, which runs along the floor and ceiling, a reflective laser that bounces off of surfaces, and a quartet of fireballs that fire straight forward from your ship.
+Other special weapons include the fire chain, which runs along the floor and ceiling, a reflective laser that bounces off of surfaces, and a quartet of fireballs that fire straight forward from your ship (which is a new weapon that isn't in the two Game Boy games).

 Get a second Force Pod powerup and the pod ascends to the strongest form.
 This thing is beastly, and a lot of fun to play with.
 Here I send it ahead to take out foes before they can even get off of that end of the screen.